MilanKacar/milankacar.github.io/_posts/2024-10-11-blog33_llm_from_scratch_I.md

 categories: [AI, LLM]
 ---

-Alright, let’s dive deeper into **Part 1**, ensuring that we expand the explanations, add more context, and make this a detailed introduction to **ChatGPT** and **language models**.
-We’ll thoroughly explain concepts, build more foundational knowledge, and provide plenty of content for a long read, approximately 5000 words.
-This will make sure you have a solid first part to your blog.
-Here’s the full extended version:

----

-## **Part 1: Understanding ChatGPT and Building Language Models** 🌐🤖

 Hey everyone! 👋 Have you ever wondered what powers **ChatGPT**?
 It’s the technology behind some of the most fascinating AI conversations today, and it has captivated the world with its seemingly human-like responses.
 But how exactly does it work? 🤔 Why is it so good at understanding and generating text? 🚀

+## **Part 1: Understanding ChatGPT and Building Language Models** 🌐🤖

 In this first part, we’ll dive into the concepts behind **language models**, walk through how they process text, and lay the foundation for you to understand how to build a basic version from scratch.
 By the end of this part, you’ll have a deeper grasp of how ChatGPT works and be ready to roll up your sleeves and try building something similar. 🛠️ Let’s get started!